 Ready for a quick dental vocabulary lesson?
 The two types of dental stains are called extrinsic and intrinsic.
 Extrinsic stains affect the outside layer of your tooth, i.e. the external part of the tooth.
 Intrinsic stains affect the inside layers of your tooth, i.e. the internal part of the tooth.

 Extrinsic stains are caused by the food you eat and the beverages you drink.
-Some of the major culprits are coffee, tea, berries, wine and dark-coloured sodas, such as cola.
+Some of the major culprits are coffee, tea, berries, wine and dark-colored sodas, such as cola.
 Unfortunately, many of us are in the habit of consuming at least one of these things on a daily basis, which is one of the reasons tooth whitening is such a popular treatment!

 Extrinsic stains can be removed using both drugstore teeth whitening products and professional teeth whitening from the dentist.
 Both work by bleaching stains on the tooth enamel and the big difference in effectiveness is how quickly you get results.
 Which option you choose depends on your budget, timing and how severe the staining is.

-Because we can’t expose the insides of teeth and change their colour, intrinsic stains cannot be removed with traditional teeth whitening.
+Because we can’t expose the insides of teeth and change their color, intrinsic stains cannot be removed with traditional teeth whitening.
 The best solution for white teeth for intrinsic stains is to cover the teeth with either veneers or cosmetic bonding.
 The added benefit of both treatments is that they allow you to also change the shape and size of your teeth if you wish.